-In June of 2007, I had a global, acquired brain injury (ABI) resulting from a pill-popping suicide attempt, technically termed encepalopathy.
-Initially, I was seriously mentally impaired, but through such practices as neurofeedback, Brain State Technologies’ brain optimization, hyperbaric oxygen therapy, acupuncture, voice therapy, music therapy, cranial sacral massage, hypercapnia, visualization, meditation, cross lateral movement, bikram yoga, daily cardiovascular exercise, cognitive behavioral therapy and more, I’ve made a remarkable, full recovery.
-While I still talk funny and have some slight manual dexterity issues, I’m better than ever, even with these.
+Through years of daily work and such practices as neurofeedback, Brain State Technologies’ brain optimization, hyperbaric oxygen therapy, acupuncture, voice therapy, music therapy, cranial sacral massage, hypercapnia, visualization, meditation, cross lateral movement, bikram yoga, cardiovascular exercise, cognitive behavioral therapy, and more, I made a remarkable recovery.
+Although I still talk funny and have some slight manual dexterity issues, I’m better than ever, even with these.

-Our brains are neuroplastic, meaning that their structure and function is literally, physically shaped by that which we do repeatedly in our lives – behaviors, emotions, and even thoughts.
-This works for us and against us.
-(See blog: The Good, The Bad, and The Ugly) We have much more power to recover from a brain injury, improve our brain’s functioning, and create our own happiness and reality with the gray matter between our ears than ever thought.
+Our brains are neuroplastic, meaning that their structure and function are literally, physically shaped by that which we do repeatedly in our lives – behaviors, emotions, and even thoughts.
+This works both for you and against you.
+We have much more power to recover from a brain injury, improve our brain’s functioning, recover from depression, and create our own happiness and reality with the gray matter between our ears than ever thought.

-Neuroplasticity is the magic wand we all are born with.
-On this blog and website, I share information about the tools I used to recover from my suicide attempt/brain injury physically, emotionally, mentally, and spiritually and related topics to inspire and encourage you to take control of and change your brain, which will change your life.
+Neuroplasticity is the super power we all are born with and possess until the day we die.
+On my blog and website, I share information about the tools I used to recover from my suicide attempt/brain injury physically, emotionally, mentally, and spiritually and related topics to inspire and encourage you to take control of and change your brain for the better, which will change your life for the better.
+Promise!

 I live in Greensboro, North Carolina with my six cats (yes, six) and an elderly Jack Russell Terrier where you can find me reading, writing, gardening, and doing hot yoga.
 I am co-owner of Revolution Hot Yoga with two other beautiful yoginis.